Beauty

 (Photo: Courtesy of Well Kept)

-Over the years, razors have taken various forms, from the solid gold and copper blades found in Egyptian tombs to the steel straight razors used in England in the 18th and 19th centuries.
+Over the years, razors have taken various forms, from the solid gold and copper blades found in Egyptian tombs to the straight steel razors used in England in the 18th and 19th centuries.
 One thing they all had in common: An exposed blade that needed frequent sharpening.

 This all changed in 1847, with the invention of the safety razor.
 Engineered by William Henson in England, the T-shaped design had a steel blade with a guard along the edge.
 The design was further improved in 1904, when the King Camp Gillette company introduced the double-edged replaceable blade—a game-changing version that didn’t have to be sharpened.